Carbon Express Arrows: Which Are the Best Ones for Your Rig?

 CX Arrows for Hunting

 While Carbon Express has a few high-end target arrows (and I review one below), they're most popular arrows are for hunters.
-Here are some of the best options.
+Here are some of what I consider the best options.

 Carbon Express Maxima BLU.
 The Carbon Express Maxima BLU can be shot from a lower-poundage bow, so this is a great fit if you're a beginner or shooting from a lower-pound rig.
 You'll need to choose between a 150, 250, and 350 spine.